 How does this affect you?
 It makes it cost less to buy a home.
 You've got to pay the bank less interest to borrow the same amount.
-As home buying becomes less expensive, demand rises.
+As home-buying becomes less expensive, demand rises.
 As the real estate market strengthens, it has a positive effect on the economy.
-It increases GDP growth, which creates more jobs.
+It increases gross domestic product growth, which creates more jobs.

 Recent Trends and Record Lows